joelparkerhenderson/issues/README.md

 Postmortem templates can include:

-  * Stakeholders: who is involved, such as users, employees, partners, specific people, etc.
+  * Participants a.k.a.
+Px: who is involved, such as users, employees, partners, specific people, etc.

-  * Symptoms: what is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.
+  * Symptoms a.k.a.
+Sx: what is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.

-  * History: any background information that is relevant, such as prior similar issues, or reports, or references, etc.
+  * History a.k.a.
+Hx: any background information that is relevant, such as prior similar issues, or reports, or references, etc.

-  * Diagnosis: what is going wrong under the surface, such as the root causes, or cascading causes, etc.
+  * Diagnosis a.k.a.
+Dx: what is going wrong under the surface, such as the root causes, or cascading causes, etc.

+  * Fracture a.k.a.
+Fx: what's broken, such as a failed part, or crashed application, or stuck process, etc.

-  * Treatment: what we're doing to make it better, such as action items, to do lists, mitigations, etc.
+  * Treatment a.k.a.
+Tx: what we're doing to make it better, such as action items, to do lists, mitigations, etc.